 I attended her life celebration just a week ago.
 To my surprise, I stood up and gave a tiny speech in front of the rather eclectic group that had gathered to share their memories about her.
 I will forever associate Helena with sunflowers and so; I read one of my poems about grief, which features a sunflower.
 We all painted pictures in honor of her love of painting.
 And last night, upon exiting my body, her thought form stood in front of me.
 She was in a bright yellow dress.
 She was smiling with knowing eyes that had found peace.
 She said jokingly in her thick accent “This time I get to answer your question.”
 And she took my hand as if to take me somewhere.
 Everything went blurry.

 At that point, I “zoomed out” my perspective and saw this dynamic of the unmet emotional need for connection play out over and over and over in so many different scenarios all over the globe.
-I am now more convinced than ever that this is the emotional Dark Age.
+This is the emotional Dark Age.
 People disconnect emotionally from one another as a result of wounding relative to their emotional needs.
 This lack of connection is what is creating the bankruptcy of compassion between people.
 You cannot cause harm to something when you are genuinely connected to it.
 We cause harm to one another because we are not connected to each other because our need for genuine connection was not met.
 As a result, to try to keep ourselves emotionally safe, we walled off to the world.
 This dynamic is in fact what is fueling the era of preoccupation with technology.

 To turn the world’s suffering into joy, we need to put all our efforts into genuinely connecting and in the flesh.
 We need to connect with other people and create opportunities for connection.

-When I was done assimilating the understanding, I clearly understood that Helena had been the one to bring me to the answer, because her story was part of it.
+When I was done assimilating the understanding, I clearly understood that Helena had been the one to highlight this deepest cause of pain within mankind, because her story was part of it.
 It was her wound as well.
 It was the root cause beneath it all.

 And so, in honor of Helena’s life and the perspective I gained with her, I am going to request that anyone who reads this blog, does good for the world in whatever way they can by bringing connection into this world.